 Gardening and Lawn Care Services

-Gardening is something that many people enjoy but can be physically demanding for seniors.
-Arthritis can make gardening chores such as weeding, putting in a vegetable garden, or mowing the lawn very difficult, creating the need to have someone else do all these things and more.
-Even younger, busy folks don't necessarily have time to do basic yard maintenance.
+Gardening can be physically demanding for seniors.
+Arthritis can make gardening chores such as weeding, putting in a vegetable garden, or mowing the lawn difficult.

 Many locales are banning pesticide use and pushing homeowners to reduce water usage, so offering services such as green weed control and drought-tolerant landscape design can be attractive to customers.